levine01/northwestern-county-house-price-analysis/README.md

 ##  Data Understanding

-The data used for this project is the King County House Sales dataset.
-The dataset contains information on house sales in a northwestern county, including various features such as the number of bedrooms and bathrooms, square footage, location, and other relevant details.The dataset is suitable for the project as it provides comprehensive information about house sales and house features, which allows for analysis and modeling to understand the relationship between these features and the sale prices of the houses.
+The data used for this project is the King County House Sales dataset it contains information on house sales in a northwestern county, including various features such as the number of bedrooms and bathrooms, square footage, location, and other relevant details.The dataset is suitable for the project as it provides comprehensive information about house sales and house features, which allows for analysis and modeling to understand the relationship between these features and the sale prices of the houses.

 The dataset consists of a substantial number of records, with each record representing a house sale.
 It includes information on multiple features, such as bedrooms, bathrooms, square footage, and more.
 To gain insights into the dataset, we will present descriptive statistics for all the features used in the analysis.
 These statistics will include measures of central tendency  and dispersion to provide an overview of the distribution and variability of the data.